runarorama/runarorama.github.com/source/_posts/2015-10-12-freedom-and-forgetfulness.markdown

   as.foldRight(Monoid[A].zero)(Monoid[A].append)
 ```

-If we send the `counit` for this comonad over to the _Set_ category, we get the `join` for our monad:
+If we apply the `counit` for this comonad to the free monoid, we get the `join` for our monad:

 ``` scala
 def join[A](as: List[List[A]]): List[A] = counit(as)